Petri-X/PowerShell-Docs/reference/docs-conceptual/gallery/how-to/working-with-packages/manual-download.md

 1. Unblock the Internet-downloaded NuGet package (`.nupkg`) file, for example using `Unblock-File -Path C:\Downloads\module.nupkg` cmdlet.
 2. Extract the contents of the NuGet package to a local folder.
-2. Delete the NuGet-specific elements from the folder.
+2. Delete the NuGet-specific elements from the folder (folders: "_rels" and "package".
+And Files: "[Content_Types].xml" and "<name>.nuspec")
 3. Rename the folder.
 The default folder name is usually `<name>.<version>`.
 The version can include `-prerelease` if the module is tagged as a prerelease version.
 Rename the folder to just the module name.
 For example, `azurerm.storage.5.0.4-preview` becomes `azurerm.storage`.